 SECTION FIVE – UNIFORMS & INSIGNIA

-All members will be expected to wear a uniform to all meetings, events or activities where it enhances the image of the Company/Crew/ Unit (i.e., formal events, community service or fundraising).
+All members will be expected to wear a uniform to all meetings, events, or activities where it enhances the image of the Company/Crew/ Unit (i.e., formal events, community service or fundraising).
 The sponsor of activities may dictate some uniform requirements.
 Treat your uniform with care.

 Scouts Canada Uniform: